A Unified Framework for Lifted Training and Inversion Approaches: Introduction

 For decades, variational regularisation methods have been state-of-the-art to solve the inverse problem~\eqref{eq:inverse_problem}.
 This powerful and flexible paradigm recasts the inverse problem as an optimisation task (cf.~\cite{scherzer2009variational, chambolle2016introduction, benning2018modern, burger2021variational}).
 Instead of solving the operator equation directly, one seeks to find a solution $\var_\reghyp^\delta$ that minimises a functional of the general form

 This functional consists of three key components.
 The first term, $\mathcal{D}(\cdot, \cdot)$, is the \emph{data-fidelity term}, which enforces consistency between the reconstruction $\var$ and the measured data $\obs^\delta$.
-A common choice is the squared $\ell_2$-norm, $\mathcal{D}(\Meas(\var), \obs^\delta) = \frac{1}{2}\|\Meas(\var) - \obs^\delta\|_2^2$, which means that \cref{eq:variational_reg} corresponds to a maximum likelihood estimate under the assumption of additive Gaussian noise.
-The second term, $\mathcal{R}(\,\cdot\,)$, is the \emph{regularisation functional}, often simply called the \emph{prior} (in a statistical setting) as it corresponds to the functional used in a Gibbs prior if one views \cref{eq:variational_reg} as a maximum likelihood estimate.
+A common choice is the squared $\ell_2$-norm, $\mathcal{D}(\Meas(\var), \obs^\delta) = \frac{1}{2}\|\Meas(\var) - \obs^\delta\|_2^2$, which means that \cref{eq:variational_reg} corresponds to a maximum a-posteriori estimate under the assumption of i.i.d. additive Gaussian noise.\footnote{We note that there is a direct relation between the statistical and deterministic interpretation of the inverse problem.
+In Bayesian terms we can view \cref{eq:variational_reg} as the negative log posterior, where the data fidelity term corresponds to the negative log likelihood and the regularisation term corresponds to the negative log prior.
+We refer to~\cite{calvetti2018inverse, stuart2010inverse, bui2013computational, martin2012stochastic} for more details about the connection between the Bayesian and the deterministic variational formulation.} The second term, $\mathcal{R}(\,\cdot\,)$, is the \emph{regularisation functional}, often simply called the \emph{prior} (in a statistical setting).
 This is the heart of the variational regularisation strategy.
 It encodes \emph{a priori} knowledge about the expected properties of the solution $\var$.
 By penalising undesirable features (such as excessive oscillation or noise), it effectively restricts the solution space to a set of ``plausible'' candidates, thereby ensuring stability.
-Standard choices include Tikhonov regularisation \cite{tikhonov1943stability,tikhonov1963solution,tikhonov1966stability} to enforce smoothness, and sparsity-based priors such as the Total Variation (TV) regularisation~\cite{rudin1992nonlinear} or $\ell_1$-based priors within wavelet domains ~\cite{mallat1999wavelet}.
-Finally, the third component, $\reghyp > 0$, is the \emph{regularisation parameter}.
-It is a crucial hyperparameter that controls the trade-off between fidelity to the data (a small value of $\mathcal{D}$) and adherence to the prior knowledge (a small value of $\mathcal{R}$).
+Standard choices include Tikhonov regularisation \cite{tikhonov1943stability,tikhonov1963solution,tikhonov1966stability} to enforce smoothness, and sparsity-based priors such as the Total Variation (TV) regularisation~\cite{rudin1992nonlinear} or $\ell_1$-based priors within wavelet domains~\cite{mallat1999wavelet}.
+Finally, the third component, $\reghyp > 0$, is the \emph{regularisation parameter} which is a crucial hyperparameter that controls the trade-off between fidelity to the data (a small value of $\mathcal{D}$) and adherence to the prior knowledge (a small value of $\mathcal{R}$).
 The selection of an appropriate $\reghyp$ is a classic problem in the field, as it balances the bias introduced by the regularisation functional against the variance resulting from noise amplification.
+Classical parameter-choice strategies include Morozov’s discrepancy principle criterion~\cite{tikhonov1977solution}, the L-curve~\cite{morozov1966regularization} or Bayesian hyperparameter selection~\cite{snoek2012practical}.